Avaiga/taipy-doc/README.md

 ## Code documentation (Reference Manual)

-Code is copied from different repositories in order to be processed.
+Code is copied from different repositories to be processed.

 ## User documentation (User Manuals)